Niels Thorkild Rovsing

 Principle work focused upon general surgery and urology.
 Eponymously linked with Rovsing sign (1907) to aid in the clinical diagnosis of acute appendicitis.
 Strong advocate for antisepsis and Listerism, and is a considered a pioneer in his field.

-- 1885 – Received his M.D in from the University of Copenhagen, followed by a PHD from the same institution in 1889 entilted ‘About the etiology, pathogenesis and treatment of cystitis’
+- 1885 – M.D in from the University of Copenhagen, followed by a PHD from the same institution in 1889 entilted ‘About the etiology, pathogenesis and treatment of cystitis’

 - 1892-1902 Practiced surgery at the Red Cross Hospital and Queen Louise Children’s Hospital, both in Copenhagen

-- 1904 – Appointed Director of Surgery at Royal Frederiks Hospital
+- 1904 – Director of Surgery at Royal Frederiks Hospital

 - 1910 – Campaigned for better surgical accommodation in Copenhagen, leading to opening of Rigshospitalet (University Hospital Copenhagen)